ch-patrick-scheidegger/c-plus-plus-ost/week02/README.md

   - experiment with invalid input in `std::istream`

-## a) Experiment: unspecified sequence

-Modify the program `greeting.cpp` from the lecture material.
-Add a second string parameter to `sayGreeting()` and output it together with name.
-Call it with calling `inputName()` twice.
-What happens?
-Is the sequence of words the same as you entered it?
-Is the program safe to use?

-## b) Experiment: output with conditional operator
+## a) Experiment: output with conditional operator

 What happens if the following piece of code gets compiled and executed as part of a main function?